Advisory services and procedural support to non-government senators.

 Support for legislative scrutiny committees

-During the year, the Legislative Scrutiny Unit provided secretariat, research and administrative support to the Regulations and Ordinances Committee, Scrutiny of Bills Committee and Parliamentary Joint Committee on Human Rights.
+During the year, the Legislative Scrutiny Unit provided secretariat, research and administrative support to the Regulations and Ordinances Committee, the Scrutiny of Bills Committee and the Parliamentary Joint Committee on Human Rights.

-The secretariat staff for the committees examine all bills and instruments according to each committee's terms of reference.
+The committees examine all bills and instruments according to each committee's terms of reference.
 The committees report each sitting week on the scrutiny review undertaken and also report annually, outlining their work for each year and highlighting the significant matters they have pursued.

-In 2015–16 the Regulations and Ordinances Committee secretariat examined 1,976 legislative instruments (1,656 in 2014–15) and drafted 14 Delegated legislation monitors.
-These contained comments on 189 disallowable legislative instruments, raising matters related to the committee's scrutiny principles (86 in 2014–15)
+The Regulations and Ordinances Committee secretariat examined 1,483 legislative instruments (1,976 in 2015–16) and drafted 12 Delegated legislation monitors, containing comments on 480 legislative instruments (189 in 2015–16), raising matters related to the committee's scrutiny terms of reference (under Senate standing order 23).

 Public information and parliamentary research

 The Research Section helps raise awareness of the role and work of the Senate by coordinating a range of public information activities and producing publications and exhibitions.

 During 2016–17, the section coordinated and delivered seminars and professional training programs for senators' staff, parliamentary staff, public service officers and others, and a series of lectures for the general public.

 Nine seminars were offered to senators' staff to provide specialised training about the operations and procedures of the Senate and its committees.
 One seminar was cancelled following the simultaneous dissolution.
 Six bespoke training sessions were also delivered to new staff of senators.
 Staff training seminars were well attended and anecdotal evidence indicates that the subject matter is appropriate and well received.